 Huh?
 How can that save the world?
 People tend to buy much bigger houses than they really need.
 Ego aside, how much space does a person require to feel comfortable?

 Not too much.
 All those extra guest rooms, huge basements, and a bathroom for each family member aren’t really necessary.
 Rethink your living habits and be honest with yourself.
-You are likely to understand that it’s time to buy a smaller house.
+You may come to the conclusion that it’s time to downsize.

 If only 10% of Americans would downsize to a small home, they would free up about 366 million acres of biologically productive land.

 Bonus: You can save money on the purchase and cut your energy bills tremendously.
-Meanwhile, a smaller house is so much easier to clean.
+In addition, a smaller house is so much easier to clean.

 6. Use Sunlight